47degrees/arrow-architecture/src/main/ank/README.md

 ## Support Async/Non-Blocking Popular data types

+^ We can flatMap through both async and either effects with monad transformers, but in most cases transformers are not even necessary.
+^ Λrrow's binding is a for comprehension in delegates under the covers to flatMap using suspension with coroutines.

-Λrrow Monad Transformers allow you to remain in the world of concrete data types such as `Either` and `Deferred`
+Λrrow Monad Transformers help with syntax in the world of nested effects.

 ```kotlin:ank
 import arrow.effects.*